VNMod/Data-Structures-and-Algorithms/Projects/Virus Detector, Project 5/README.md

   ./detect list binfile
   ```

-  Here, list would be **db.txt** that contains the list of viruses.
+  Here, 'list' would be **db.txt** that contains the list of viruses.
-  And, binfile would be **sample.dat** which may possibly contain viruses within bytes of data.
+  And, 'binfile' would be **sample.dat** which may possibly contain viruses within bytes of data.